balena-io/docs/pages/learn/deploy/offline-updates.md

 ### Update Device Registration(s)

-This section deals with device registration.

-> manually reflect the new state of the device in balenaCloud for offline devices or devices on private networks without Internet access
+This section deals with device registration in the cloud (balenaCloud or openBalena).
+The following steps help in manually reflecting the new state of the device for offline devices or devices on private networks without Internet access.

-#### Patch State Endpoint
+#### Patch State Endpoint - Update Device State in the Cloud

-This step is strictly not required for devices with low bandwidth internet connections.
-Those devices would be able to update the state endpoint automatically.
+This step updates the device state in the cloud (balenaCloud or openBalena) on behalf of the device, as if the device was online.
+It is only required for devices that do not have an internet connection.
+If the device has an internet connection, even if low bandwidth, this step may be skipped because the device itself will be able to contact the cloud to update its state.

 ```bash
 $ os_version_tag=$(echo ${os_version} | awk -F'+' '{print $1}')